Localized spherical deconvolution: Some preliminaries about harmonic analysis on and

-The set $\{Y^l_m,\; -l\le m\;\leq l,\;l=0,\;1,\ldots\}$ is forming an orthonormal basis of $\mathbb{L}_2(\mathbb{S}^2)$, generally referred to as the spherical harmonic basis.
+The set $\{Y^l_m, -l\le m\leq l,l=0,1,\ldots\}$ is forming an orthonormal basis of $\mathbb{L}_2(\mathbb{S}^2)$, generally referred to as the spherical harmonic basis.

-Again, as above, for $f \in \mathbb{L}_2(\mathbb{S}^2)$, we define the spherical Fourier transform on $\mathbb{S}^2$ by
+Again, as above, for $f \in\mathbb{L}_2(\mathbb{S}^2)$, we define the spherical Fourier transform on $\mathbb{S}^2$ by

-where $d\omega$ is the probability Haar measure on the sphere $\mathbb{S}^2$.
+where $d\omega$ is the uniform probability measure on the sphere $\mathbb{S}^2$.
 The spherical inversion can be obtained by

 The bases detailed above are important because they realize a singular value decomposition of the convolution operator created by our model.
-In effect, we define for $f_\eps\in \mathbb{L}_2(SO(3)), \; f\in \mathbb{L}_2(\mathbb{S}^2)$ the convolution by the following formula:
+In effect, we define for $f_\eps\in\mathbb{L}_2(\mathit{SO}(3)), f\in \mathbb{L}_2(\mathbb{S}^2)$ the convolution by the following formula:

-and we have for all $-l\le m\;\leq l,\;l=0,\;1,\ldots$,
+and we have for all $-l\le m\leq l,l=0,1,\ldots,$

-\subsection{The SVD Method}
+\subsection{The SVD method}

-The singular value method (see Healy et al. (1998) \cite{HealyHendriksKim} and Kim Koo (2002) \cite{Kim_optimal_spherical}) consists in expanding $f$ in the spherical harmonics basis $Y^l_{m}$ and estimating the spherical Fourier coefficients using the formula above (\ref{convprod}).
-We get the following estimator of the spherical Fourier transform of $f$:
+The singular value method (see Healy, Hendriks and Kim \cite{HealyHendriksKim} and Kim and Koo \cite{Kimoptimalspherical}) consists in expanding $f$ in the spherical harmonics basis $Y^l_{m}$ and estimating the spherical Fourier coefficients using the formula above~(\ref{convprod}).
+We get the following estimator of the spherical Fourier transform of~$f$:

 provided, of course, that these inverse matrices exist, and then the estimator of the distribution $f$ is